 Setting of Coffee Maker Hot Plate to Remove Rust

 Firstly, you need to clean it.
 This has various benefits as just by cleaning regularly the durability of the coffee makers increases.
-And by cleaning the coffee maker hot plate you will have a nice tasting coffee as the machine will work more effectively.
-Let us give you a simple guide on how to do it,
+And by cleaning hot plate of coffee maker you will have a nice tasting coffee as the machine will work more effectively.
+Let us give you a simple guide on how to do it:

 - Turn off the coffee maker and make sure that it’s unplugged.